 Go to the county Veterans Services Office if one parent is a disabled veteran, died while on active duty or served in Vietnam.
 Benefits for the disabled children of veterans are available through the Department of Veterans Affairs.
 The surviving parent may also be eligible for payments through the VA.
 Every county and parish in the United States has a Veterans Services Office.

-- Social Security Online: Supplemental Security Income (SSI) Program
+- U.S. Social Security Administration: Supplemental Security Income (SSI) Program

-- Social Security Online: Benefits for Children with Disabilities
+- U.S. Social Security Administration: Benefits for Children with Disabilities

 - United States Department of Agriculture: Supplemental Nutrition Assistance Program (Food Stamps)

 - U.S. Social Security: Understanding Supplemental Security Income SSI for Children

 - U.S. Social Security Administration: Benefits for People with Disabilities

 With degrees in fine and commercial art and Spanish, Ruth de Jauregui is an old-school graphic artist, book designer and published author.
 De Jauregui authored 50 Fabulous Tomatoes for Your Garden, available as an ebook.
 She enthusiastically pursues creative and community interests, including gardening, home improvement and social issues.